Design has a tremendous power to influence human behaviour and thus effect change

-It stands to reason that if design influences behavior, bad design will have a negative effect on behavior.
+It stands to reason that if design influences behaviour, bad design will have a negative effect on behaviour.
 We can see examples in urban blight, at high crash intersections and in the workplace.
 For example, The Talent Board found that more than half the candidates who find the job-application experience difficult, develop a negative impression of the company’s products and services.

 Design succeeds when it finds ideal solutions based on the real needs of real people.
 In a recent Harvard Business Review article on the evolution of design thinking, Jon Kolko noted, “People need their interactions with technologies and other complex systems to be simple, intuitive, and pleasurable.
 Design is empathic, and thus implicitly drives a more thoughtful, human approach to business.”

-When done well, human centered design enhances the user experience at every touch point, and fuels the creation of products and services that deeply resonate with customers.
-Human centered design is foundational to the success of companies like SAP, Warby Parker, and AirBnB.
+When done well, human centred design enhances the user experience at every touch point and fuels the creation of products and services that deeply resonate with customers.
+Human centred design is foundational to the success of companies like SAP, Warby Parker, and AirBnB.

-HR has taken notice: Why not apply design thinking to improve the employee experience with the same care given to delight customers?
+HR Leaders have taken notice: Why not apply design thinking to improve the employee experience with the same care given to delight customers?

 Cisco hosted a non-tech hackathon to explore a wide range of HR issues with its employees.
 The result: 105 new solutions for its global workforce of 71,000 people to improve employee experiences in recruiting, onboarding, and learning and development.
 To delight employees, Cisco has identified “moments that matter” — such as joining the organization, changing jobs, and managing family emergencies — and redesigned its employee services around these moments.